dpuyda/triclipper/docs/how_it_works.md

-Similarly, let `edge` be an active edge below the scan line and `x` be the X coordinate of the intersection of the edge and the scan line or, if the edge ends on the scan line, the X coordinate of the edge's end point.
+Similarly, let `edge` be an active edge below the scan line and `x` be the X coordinate of the intersection of the edge and the scan line or, if the edge ends on the scan line, the X coordinate of the edge end point.
 Active edges below the scan line are sorted by `x` or, if the `x` values are equal, counter-clockwise.
 For example: